prsolans/gaia/docs/getting-started/installation.md

 # Installation

 This guide will explain how to install the `gaiad` binary and run the cli.
+With this binary installed on a server, you can participate on the mainnet as either a [Full Node](./hub-tutorials/join-mainnet.md) or a [Validator](../validators/validator-setup.md).

 ## Build Requirements